 El Farallon at Pedregal - Land’s End - Built into a cliff, enjoy an ocean to table menu and champagne terrace.

 Mi Casa - San Jose and Downtown Cabo - Fun and festive for families.
 Mariachi bands, entertainment, and shopping onsite.

 El Huerto - Cabo - A beautiful farm to table restaurant.
 My fave brunch spot.
 Locals and tourists love this restaurant.

 La Pintada - Cabo - Affordable alternative from Edith’s line of restaurants.

 Let's DIVE IN per AREA . . .

 SAN JOSE DEL CABO:

-Tropicana opened in 1985 & is located in the Historical San José’s Downtown.
-It has become my family's lunch spot after we land in Cabo en-route to our home.
+Tropicana opened in 1985 & is located in downtown San Jose.
+It has become my family's go to lunch spot after we land in Cabo en-route to our home.